FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 First, we'll add the marketing consent fields, starting with with the physical mail marketing consent.
 Choose "Self Consent" as the field type, and set the "Name" to "Physical Mail Marketing Consent".
 Select "Physical Mail Marketing" as the "Consent".
 The field setup should look like this:

-{% include _image.liquid src="/assets/img/blogs/consents-apps/create-consent-field.png" alt="Create a new consent" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/consents-apps/create-consent-field.png" alt="Create a new consent field" class="img-fluid" figure=false %}

 Click the "Save" button, and then repeat this process for the email and phone consents.

 We'll also need to add a custom field to capture the user's physical address.
 We'll just create one field here.
 In a production app, you might want to break down the address into a few field, eg, "Address Line 1", "Address Line 2", "City" etc.

 Click the green "+" button to create a new field again.
 Name the new field "Physical Mail Address".
 For the "Field", select "Custom user data (user.data.*)".
 This will present another input box, starting with "user.data".
 Type "physicalmailaddress" in this box.

 This adds a custom field to the user's "data" object.
 The "data" object can store extra profile information about the user, typically information you'd want to share across all your apps.
 If the field is app specific, then you can use the field type "Custom registration data" instead.